The free, Linguacuisine app uses cookery to help make learning a new language and culture easier!

 When you are cooking, you involve all of your senses in the learning experience – touch, smell and taste as well as hearing and seeing (multi-modal & multi-sensory language learning).
 You learn foreign words better when you are physically touching food and cooking utensils and using them to prepare food.

-We now have recipes available in: English, Greek, Italian, French, Spanish, Catalan, German, Arabic, Quechua, Chinese, Turkish, Korean & Chinese!
+We now have recipes available in: English, Greek, Italian, French, Spanish, Catalan, German, Estonian, Arabic, Quechua, Chinese, Turkish, Vietnamese, Korean & Chinese!

 The Linguacuisine app is the end result of a 10-year collaboration between computing scientists and linguists at Newcastle University.
 The Linguacuisine project is a collaboration between Newcastle University, Action Foundation (UK), Hellenic Open University (Greece), Università degli Studi di Modena e Reggio Emilia (Italy) and the Workers’ Educational Association (UK).
 It is funded by an Erasmus+ KA2 Strategic Partnership grant.